Similan Islands from Phuket: The Ultimate Day Trip Guide

 Tips for Visiting the Similan Islands

-• Waterproof Everything: A dry bag and waterproof phone case are essential.
-Your things can get wet with all the hopping on and hopping off the boat.
+• Waterproof Everything: A dry bag and waterproof phone case are handy items to have onboard.
+Your belongings can easily get wet with all the hopping on and hopping off the boat.

 Similan Islands - Kat at Sail Rock